Dasharo/docs/docs/variants/asus_kgpe_d16/setup.md

 IMPORTANT: Use only TPM modules which match their pinout with the board's header!
 Using a spider web connection degrades the signal quality to the point where CPU cannot properly talk to TPM via LPC bus.
+Tested with PC Engines TPM and failed to succeed this way.

 ![](/images/kgpe_tpm_header.png)